 Disasters come in all shapes and sizes, from a full site failure, to failure of something like a storage array.
 There may be a natural disaster where your data center is, or you may even have a malicious actor inside your environment seeking to harm your business.

 Whatever the case, you need a plan, and all disaster recovery plans are not created equal.
 Then, once you have your plan, you need to test it and update it on a regular basis.

 Create a disaster recovery plan for your business

-Creating a disaster recovery plan for your business is essential to your business’ function.
+Creating a disaster recovery plan is essential to your business’ function.
 After all, how will things continue to work if a disaster occurs?

 The first thing to do is to get an understanding of the applications and services in your IT environment.
 After you have this list, you must perform a business impact analysis, or BIA.